Netsensia/2048Solver/README.md

 At this point, it appears that we are not gaining much from a deeper search, but the number of 1024s is going up so we'll try one level deeper, but I need to find a way to speed it up if we're going to go much deeper.

+I changed to a negamax algorithm to allow easy coding of some tree reduction using alpha-beta pruning.

 ## Class Interfaces

 The key Board interface methods are: